Students must be assessed according to the college’s Assessment/Placement policy before entering a course.

 CCBC offers a comprehensive ESOL program to help international students and immigrants develop the English language skills they need to succeed in U.S. academic and professional environments.

 Upon successful completion of the English for Speakers of Other Languages Program, students will be able to:

 write paragraphs and essays that are academic in nature and that conform to the conventions of standard American English in terms of organization, sentence structure, grammar, and diction;

 apply second language reading strategies and critical thinking skills to understand and analyze college-level texts in a variety of content areas;

-apply the rules of English grammar and pronunciation to express ideas accurately and fluently in class discussion and group work.
+apply the conventions of academic English grammar and conversation to express ideas accurately and fluently in class discussion and group work.